fritznonato/Factory-Task-Management/README.md

 Factory Task Management System

-This is a full-stack web application designed to help a factory manager and associates manage production tasks.
-It provides a user-friendly interface to create, read, update, and delete tasks, demonstrating proficiency in modern web development and database management.
+A full-stack web application designed to help a factory manager and associates manage production tasks.
+It provides a user-friendly interface to create, read, update, and delete tasks.

 Features

 Task Management: Complete CRUD (Create, Read, Update, Delete) functionality for managing tasks.

 User Management: A separate interface to add and delete users, and assign tasks to specific team members.

-Dynamic UI: The application updates in real-time using asynchronous JavaScript, providing a smooth user experience.
+Dynamic UI: The application updates in real-time using asynchronous JavaScript.

 Data Integrity: The backend enforces database constraints, such as ensuring each user has a unique ID.